terrywbrady/dspaceUserMeeting/contributingToDSpace/PITCHME.md

   * Contact sysadmin@duraspace.org for a login
 * Create issues
 * Comment/vote on issues - help us identify the critical issues
+* Issues are organized by priority and target release

 +++